-Why aren’t there more elective courses in the curriculum?
+Why are there not more elective courses in the curriculum?

 The MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.
 Top employers know that MSCF graduates are highly proficient in the key competencies required for success vs. other program graduates that have a large percentage of elective courses.
 MSCF students can focus on areas of specialization via seven elective courses in their second year.